Tech-at-DU/BotShop-iOS/P07-Displaying-Cell-Data/content.md

 # Refactor Order to Display Items
 Let's head to the `PastOrderViewController.swift` file and comment out the `orders` constant we had made in the previous chapter.

+Since we also had the `orders` specified in `OrderList.swift`, be sure to comment it out there as well.

 Instead, let's create a new variable for orders and have it be an empty array.

 ```